Yoan-D/detecting-duplicated-questions/README.md

 4. For Fasttext run ```python fasttext.py```
 4. For TF-IDF run ```python tf_idf.py```

+## Visualizing word embeddings
+I visualize the word embeddings created by Word2Vec, Doc2Vec, and Fasttext by reducing their dimensionalities with T-distributed Stochastic Neighbor Embedding (t-SNE) [10].
+Credits to [jeffd23](https://www.kaggle.com/jeffd23/visualizing-word-vectors-with-t-sne)

 ## References
 [1] Mikolov, T., et al. 2013a.
 Distributed representations of words and phrases and their compositionality.
 In Advances in